qstrowy/E2E-tests/README.md

 NOTE: Node.js (v12) is needed to run below commands.

-1. To install all needed dependencies run below command in main folder
+1. To install all needed dependencies run below command in main project folder:
 ```
 npm install
 ```